MikiWojak/todo-laravel/README.md

 # Create tables in the database
 php artisan migrate

-# Install Laravel Passport and generate users
+# Install Laravel Passport and generate the clients
-php artisan passport install
+php artisan passport:install
 # 'Client ID' and 'Client secret' of the 'Password grant client' will be used further
-# They are also in the database in the table 'oauth_clients'
+# The credentials are also in the database in the table 'oauth_clients'
 ```

 - Open again the __.env__ file and edit consts: